 Bring any personal equipment that you are comfortable using.
 Our dive boats are equipped with quality masks, fins and snorkels.
 We use 80 cubic ft. aluminum scuba tanks and provide weights and weight belts.
 We will have spare scuba equipment onboard at no additional cost.
 If you do not wish to bring your own equipment, please let our office know what you will need before your trip so we can have the right sizes available.

 We welcome photographers and videographers.
 Our large dive boats are equipped with a fresh water rinse bucket and double tiered camera table that has enough room to store camera cases.

 Absolutely!
 As a PADI 5 Star Gold Palm Dive Center & Resort we offer a full range of training and certification courses, including all professional levels.
 Please make arrangements before your vacation so that all of the necessary paperwork can be completed.

 There is a chamber located nearby on St. Thomas, USVI and in San Juan, PR, both a short helicopter ride away.
 The BVI have an emergency helicopter on call twenty-four hours a day, seven days a week.

 Many visitors to the British Virgin Islands are here for the sailing experience.
-As these sailors wish not to sail back to port to meet a dive boat, we bring the dive boat to your sailing vessel.
-You may contact us on your boat’s VHF radio (channel 16) to make arrangements.
+As sailors may not wish to sail back to port to meet a dive boat, we bring the dive boat to your sailing vessel.
+You can contact us by phone or email to make arrangements.
 We pick you up, take you diving and deliver you back to your boat.
 What could be simpler?